 Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

-The project supports the Ministry of Environment, Forest and Climate Change in using existing and new carbon market instruments for implementing the national climate change action plan and the nationally determined contributions.
-The project is supporting public and private decision makers on discussions and engagements on Article 6 of the Paris Agreement along with strategic development of new instruments.
+The project supports the partner ministry (Ministry of Environment, Forest and Climate Change, MoEFCC) in using existing and new carbon market instruments for the nationally determined contributions.

 Training courses, expert events, analyses and technical advisory services help public and private-sector decision-makers to engage in discussions about Article 6 of the Paris Agreement.
 The project also makes it easier for them to develop new (market-based) approaches to carbon pricing.